9 questions about the missing Titanic submersible, answered

 The quick answer to that question is that it’s pretty hard to imagine people spending $250,000 to voluntarily go to an extremely dangerous place in a claustrophobic tube with no additional safety.
 Rich people doing something astonishingly baffling and risky is always a point of curiosity.
 It’s a story, in the classic sense of the word.

 The more complex — and arguably interesting — answer is that such a search endeavor reveals how little we know about the ocean.
-The hurdles with sonar, the physical challenges, the fact there’s so much science and guessing involved (Are they still alive and running out of oxygen?
-Were they instantly crushed?) can lead to a lot of important development in the future.
+The hurdles with sonar, the physical challenges, the fact there’s so much science and guessing involved (When did they die?
+What caused the implosion?) can lead to a lot of important development in the future.
 This might be the impetus for governments to invest more in ocean exploration.